A Log PSS morphism with applications to Lagrangian embeddings

-We will make use of the following result which in turn relies on many important developments in 3-manifold topology. \begin{thm} \cite{MR3054316} Let $Q$ be a closed, oriented 3-manifold dominated by $S^1 \times \hat{B}$.
+\begin{thm} Let $Q$ be a closed, oriented 3-manifold which admits a psuedo-dilation over $\mathbb{Q}$.
 Then, either: \begin{itemize} \item $Q$ is finitely covered by $S^1 \times B$ for $B$ closed and oriented of genus $\geq 1$ (and in particular aspherical), or

 \item $Q$ admits a metric of positive scalar curvature.
 Equivalently, $Q$ is finitely covered by a connected sum $\#_n S^1 \times S^2$ (by convention, the case $n=0$ corresponds to $S^3$). \end{itemize} \end{thm}